soundpress/nycadministrativecode/docs/c10/index.rst

       (B) For the tax year beginning June first, nineteen hundred eighty-nine and ending May thirty-first, nineteen hundred ninety, on medallion taxicabs, five hundred dollars for each such vehicle.

-      (C) For tax years beginning on and after June first, nineteen hundred ninety, on medallion taxicabs, one thousand dollars for each such vehicle, and on all other motor vehicles for transportation of passengers, four hundred dollars for each such vehicle.
+      (C) For tax years beginning on and after June first, nineteen hundred ninety but before May thirty-first, two thousand nineteen, on medallion taxicabs, one thousand dollars for each such vehicle, and on all other motor vehicles for transportation of passengers, four hundred dollars for each such vehicle.

+Editor's note: Section 3 of L.L.
+2019/137 provides: "Notwithstanding any provision of chapter 8 of title 11 of the administrative code of the city of New York to the contrary, the commissioner of finance may issue a refund or credit to any person who has paid the tax or portion thereof imposed under subparagraph (C) of paragraph 2 of subdivision a of section 11-802 of such code with respect to a medallion taxicab for the tax year beginning on June 1, 2019 to the extent such payment exceeds the tax obligation for any tax year beginning on or after June 1, 2019, and to the extent of such excess amount, such person shall not have any obligations under sections 11-807 or 11-808 of such code for any such tax year.
+The commissioner of finance may issue such a refund or credit without submission of a written application by the taxpayer."

+      (D) For tax years beginning on or after June first, two thousand nineteen, on all motor vehicles for transportation of passengers, including medallion taxicabs, four hundred dollars for each such vehicle.

 b.
 To the extent that the tax as imposed by subdivision a of this section may be invalid solely because it is based on the use in the city of the motor vehicles, the tax shall also be deemed to be based on the privilege of using the public highways or streets of the city by such motor vehicle.
 Under such circumstances the rate of tax shall be the same and all other provisions of this chapter shall be equally applicable.

 c.
 If the first use of any motor vehicle subject to the tax imposed hereunder occurs on or after December first and before March first in any tax year, the tax for that year shall be one-half of the tax hereinabove provided; and, if the first such use occurs on or after March first in any tax year, the tax for that tax year shall be one-fourth of the tax hereinabove provided.

 d.
 In applying the tax on commercial motor vehicles with respect to tractors, trailers and semi-trailers, the tax shall be measured by the weight of the tractor plus the maximum gross weight of the trailer or semi-trailer with the greatest such maximum gross weight to be drawn by such tractor.
 No trailer or semi-trailer shall be subject to any separate or additional tax under this chapter.